Lilieyen/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that prints value of addition with the value stored in the environment variable
+Script that prints result of POWER/DIVIDE